contentauth/dash.js/samples/c2pa/doc/README.md

 ### DASH Plugin Implementation

-In the natiplugin-style implementation case, the c2pa validation happens on top of the standard DASH player.
+In the plugin-style implementation case, the c2pa validation happens on top of the standard DASH player.
 Nevertheless, the instantion of the player is similar to the native implementation case, and is available in the following code snippet:

 ```javascript
 import {c2pa_init} from './c2pa-plugin.js';